squidsoup/kiwipycon-2016-youngcoders/students.md

 4. Click *Run > Run* in IDLE to run this program.

 5. In Minecraft, hit the door you made earlier with a sword and you should see the LED turn on.
+Hit the door again, and the LED should turn off!

 Well done!